Wilsonilo/Votingx/README.md

 *  Please check the issues, specially the one with passport-twitter.

 ### Cloud9 / Heroku / DigitalOcean / etc:
-* Check your environment vars, this is are really important, usually an "export VAR=VALUE" or a set on .bashrc or .zshrc should be enough.
+* Check your environment vars, this is really important, usually an "export VAR=VALUE" or a set on .bashrc or .zshrc should be enough.
 * Check that you have mongo and node in good shape, in the case of Cloud 9: sudo apt-get install mongodb-org should help you out.